ekr/tls13-spec/draft-ietf-tls-tls13.md

 0-RTT data.
 The weaker design is to implement separate storage for each zone but allow 0-RTT in any zone.
 This approach limits the number of replays to once per zone.
-Application message duplication of course remains possible for either deisng.
+Application message duplication remains, of course, possible for either designs.

 Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by